LearnersGuild/curriculum-app/phases/3/skills.md

 ## Programming

+- Writing code that matches pre-existing style & standards
+- Following a programming style guide
 - Design patterns (snapshot goals with pre existing design patterns)
 - Evented architecture
-- Writing code that matches pre-existing style & standards
-- Following a programming style guide
 - Refactoring (your own code and others)
+- Application architecture
+- able to identify what code runs in the browser vs. elsewhere
+- able to identify and follow clear boundaries (view vs logic)
+- Tools for organizing code (name-spaces, separate files, naming conventions)

+## Debugging

+- debugging JavaScript running in a browser
+- debugging unexpected CSS issues
+- debugging errors in the console
+- debugging errors in production
+- adding more logging to debug production bugs
+- setting up log files

 ## Pair Programming